 Even if you have accepted workers’ compensation, that does not prevent you from taking action against third parties that might be liable for your injuries.
 The laws surrounding construction accident injuries are complex and often require the guidance and advice of an experienced construction injury lawyer.

 Our lawyers at McNicholas & McNicholas, LLP hold construction industry leaders and companies accountable for maintaining and implementing health and safety policies on the job site.
 There are many hazardous situations when working on a construction job.

 Major Issues Around Construction Jobs Include:

 - Hazard recognition, such as falling objects, flying objects, swinging/slipping objects, and objects on the ground.

 - Accident prevention, such as using protective gear, properly storing and handling hazardous materials, and taking work zone safety precautions.

 - Equipment safety measures, such as inspecting and safely handling all tools and equipment.

 - Building material awareness, such as avoiding falling debris, elevator accidents, faulty stairs and walls, and floor or roof collapses.

-Since 1993, the catastrophic injury attorneys of McNicholas & McNicholas have been assisting victims who have been hurt, seriously injured or killed in a construction job-related accident.
+Since 1993, our construction injury attorneys at McNicholas & McNicholas, LLP have been assisting victims who have been hurt, seriously injured or killed in a construction job-related accident.

-We work to aggressively pursue your claim so that you can receive the maximum compensation you deserve.
-McNicholas & McNicholas understand the importance of a construction worker’s job and are here to support you by offering our expertise when you need it most.
-If you or someone you know has been in a construction job accident that results in a catastrophic injury or wrongful death due to negligence, intentional or unintentional harm, contact the construction injury law offices of McNicholas & McNicholas at 866.664.3055.
+We work aggressively to pursue your claim so that you can receive the maximum compensation you deserve.
+We understand the importance of a construction worker’s job and are here to support you by providing legal counsel when you need it most.
+If you or someone you know has been in a construction job accident that resulted in a catastrophic injury or wrongful death due to negligence or intentional or unintentional harm, contact our construction injury law attorneys at 310.474.1582.